pasqal-io/community-quack/README.md

 Modern GUI: A sleek and responsive user interface built with Wails and Svelte.

-Cross-Platform: Build and run the application on Windows, macOS, and Linux.
+Cross-Platform: Build and run the application on Windows, macOS and Linux.

 ### Architecture